lauraminter/seattle-kids/README.md

-# Seattle kids: hanging demographics and the implications for public schools
+# Seattle kids: changing demographics and the implications for public schools
 # L. Minter December 2021

 ## Problem Statement